ttytm/anchor-solana-twitter/README.md

 # anchor-solana-twitter

-Aims to update, refactor and extend the v1-branch.
+Extends and refactors the v1-branch.

 ## Major changes

--  New api syntax

-   -  abandon deprecated `.rpc` in favor of `.methods` syntax

--  Votings are accounts, instead of just updating a counter on an existing tweet
+-  Votings are their own account using PDAs, instead of just updating a counter on an existing tweet

-   -  enables filtering votings by users
+   -  enables to filter votings for a user
    -  less costs for sending a vote
-   -  `rating` counter on the tweet becomes obsolete
+   -  the `rating` counter on tweets becomes obsolete, which results in slimmer tweet accounts

 -  Direct messages are separate accounts instead of being a tweet